XB32Z/motor_controllers/README.md

 colcon build --packages-select motor_controllers --cmake-args -DBUILD_PYTHON_WRAPPER=ON -DBUILD_SHARED_LIBS=ON
 ```
 to build the project as SHARED libraries with the Python wrapper. *Note that all the examples and nodes are availables but might be slighlty slower.*

+### Discussions
+The wrapper could be implemented directly with pybind11 as the unique_ptr reaquired to write manual conversion files.
+However with it too, one cannot use wrap a function taking a unique pointer as input.
+There a bit of trickery has to be used and a better solution would be to provide a helper class for python that instanciate an Encoder directly from the pin numbers.